gatsbyjs/gatsby/docs/docs/recipes.md

 - A [Gatsby site](/docs/quick-start)
 - A [Drupal](http://drupal.org) site
-- The [JSON:API module](https://www.drupal.org/project/jsonapi) enabled on the Drupal site
+- The [JSON:API module](https://www.drupal.org/project/jsonapi) installed and enabled on the Drupal site

 #### Directions